Bobby-Tav/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+the difference is sessions are with cookies and Tokens go into the header.
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? with bcryptjs it allows us to use a password then hashes it up for us so other people cause use it.
 3. How are unit tests different from integration and end-to-end testing?
+Unit testing is testing each feature isolated, while the others work with other parts of the app
-4. How does _Test Driven Development_ change the way we write applications and tests?
+4. How does _Test Driven Development_ change the way we write applications and tests? first, we type the test, then we make the code, so it passes the test then we fix up the code